rstemmer/musicdb/docs/source/usage/install.rst

       The Debian/Ubuntu package manager ``apt`` starts services automatically during the installation phase.
       It does not let you to configure the services before they are started.

-      The web server, Icecast and MusicDB will are running right after the installation before you are able to set them up correctly.
+      The web server, Icecast and MusicDB are running right after the installation before you are able to set them up correctly.
       Keep this in mind!
       MusicDB's default configuration consideres such a use case and is limited to only access connections from localhost by default.
       Other dependencies are not!